Coronavirus (Covid-19) - keeping safe

-We have taken the decision to cancel all bookings at our national Girlguiding Activity Centres – Foxlease, Blackland Farm, Waddow Hall and ICANDO – until 30 April.
+We have taken the decision to cancel all bookings at our national Girlguiding activity centres – Foxlease, Blackland Farm, Waddow Hall and ICANDO until 30 June.
 Our team will be in touch with those who have bookings to make alternative future arrangements.

 Are events still happening at Foxlease, Blackland Farm, Waddow Hall and ICANDO?

-We have taken the decision to cancel Twisted Tech and Magic and Mayhem, but we hope to be back with events later in the year.
+We have taken the decision to cancel Twisted Tech, Magic and Mayhem, and Wellies and Wristbands, but we hope to be back with events later in the year.

-Are events still happening that are organised by Girlguiding UK?
+Are events still happening that are organised by Girlguiding UK, like Big Gig?